Ktt-Development/docs.kttdevelopment.com/webdir/api/locale.md

+---
+title: Localization
+body: |
+    Guide to making a plugin work with multiple languages.
+---
 # Locale

-A [`LocaleBundle`](https://docs.kttdevelopment.com/webdir/com/kttdevelopment/webdir/api/LocaleBundle.html) is used to add support to multiple languages for the plugin.
-A locale bundle can be retrieved using the [`getLocaleBundle`](https://docs.kttdevelopment.com/webdir/com/kttdevelopment/webdir/api/WebDirPlugin.html#getLocaleBundle(java.lang.String)) method in the plugin.
+A [`LocaleBundle`](/webdir/documentation/com/kttdevelopment/webdir/api/LocaleBundle.html) is used to add support to multiple languages for the plugin.
+A locale bundle can be retrieved using the [`getLocaleBundle`](/webdir/documentation/com/kttdevelopment/webdir/api/WebDirPlugin.html#getLocaleBundle(java.lang.String)) method in the plugin.

 The resource parameter is the name of the locale bundle file without any locale codes.